You may notice some spotting on new leaves on your cannabis plants, yellowing between the veins.

 Try a little at a time until you start to see improvement.

-It could be as easy as a tablespoon difference.
+It could be as easy as a 2 ml per gallon difference.

 When growing marijuana always supplement with calcium.